RobinMeis/MITMsmtp/README.md

 #### STARTTLS
 STARTTLS is available for MTIMsmtp.
 When enabled it will enforce STARTTLS.

-To use MITMsmtp with the example certificates run `MITMsmtp --STARTTLS --certfile certs/MITMsmtp.crt --keyfile certs/MITMsmtp.key`.
+To use MITMsmtp with the example certificates run `MITMsmtp --STARTTLS`.

 #### SSL/TLS
 To run MITMsmtp in SSL mode you need a certificate and the according key.
 You can use the example in certs/.
 For some clients you might need to generate own certificates to bypass certain validation steps.

-To use MITMsmtp with the example certificates run `MITMsmtp --SSL --certfile certs/MITMsmtp.crt --keyfile certs/MITMsmtp.key`.
+To use MITMsmtp with the example certificates run `MITMsmtp --SSL`.

 ## MITM
 This section shows the usage of MITMsmtp if you are able to intercept the victims traffic.